Final List of Priority Bills That Passed!

 Able to self-administer the medication

-Patients meeting these requirements will be eligible to request a prescription for lethal medication from a licensed Maryland physician.
+Patients meeting these requirements would be eligible to request a prescription for lethal medication from a licensed Maryland physician.

 To receive a prescription for lethal medication, the following steps must be fulfilled: